 Webinars - Think of webinars as mini-lectures given by experts in the field (either our in-house scientists or scientists from research institutions around the world) that can be attended from anywhere.
 Webinars are presented live, allowing attendees to interact with each speaker during question periods following the seminar.
-This past May we held a webinar highlighting new tools for the culture and expansion of hematopoietic cells isolated from cord blood and bone marrow.
-More than 200 scientists and technicians working with cord blood and other hematopoietic tissues registered to take part in the live version of our webinar and many more have viewed the archived recording since then.
+In May 2015 we held a webinar highlighting tools for the culture and expansion of hematopoietic cells isolated from cord blood and bone marrow.
+This is still available as an archived recording.

 Wallcharts - These are expertly-produced poster-sized diagrams, charts and graphics that visually summarize complex scientific information.
 Wallcharts are an excellent resource for researchers, not to mention that they double as great decor for the lab!
 Our Human Hematopoietic Progenitors wallchart helps researchers identify colonies produced by hematopoietic cells in a colony-forming unit (or CFU) assay.
 If you would like to learn more about this type of experiment, Dr. Steve Szilvassy discussed the CFU assay and other potency assays in the January 2013 issue of this newsletter.